+91 9212777224 Safari Booking

 Top Excursions from Jim Corbett Tiger Reserve

-• Ranikhet: Located just 76 kilometres from Jim Corbett Tiger Reserve, this serene hill station is a short 2 to 3-hour drive away.
+• Ranikhet: Located just 76 kilometers from Jim Corbett Tiger Reserve, this serene hill station is a short 2 to 3-hour drive away.
 While it shares the tranquility of places like Nainital, Ranikhet offers a less crowded escape.
 It stands as one of the best places to visit in conjunction with a trip to Jim Corbett Tiger Reserve.

-• Rishikesh and Haridwar: If you're interested in spiritual and adventure, you can travel approximately to reach Rishikesh and Haridwar, two holy cities on the banks of the Ganges River.
+• Rishikesh and Haridwar: If you're interested in spirituality and adventure, you can travel approximately to reach Rishikesh and Haridwar, two holy cities on the banks of the Ganges River.
 They are renowned for yoga, adventure sports, and the evening Ganga Aarti ceremony.
 They are located 150 km from Jim Corbett tiger reserve.

 Conservation Efforts in Jim Corbett Wildlife Reserve